lttng/lttng-docs/contents/installing-lttng/building-from-source.md

 </div>

-If you're using Ubuntu, executing the following Bash script will install the appropriate dependencies, clone the LTTng Git repositories, build the projects, and install them.
-The sources will be cloned into `~/src`.
+If you're using Ubuntu, executing the following Bash script installs the appropriate dependencies, clone the LTTng Git repositories, build the projects, and install them.
+The sources are cloned into `~/src`.
 Your user needs to be a sudoer for the install steps to be completed.

 ~~~ text